Cyprus

 Childlessness rate (TCR)

-In 2023, the childlessness rate (TCR) in Cyprus stands at 28.5%, showing a slight decrease of 0.9 percentage points from 2022.
-The trend over the last five years reveals a gradual decline, with the 2019–2023 average at 29.5%.
-When compared to the 1990s average of 36.0%, this represents a reduction of approximately 7.5 percentage points.
-Among countries worldwide, Cyprus has the lowest childlessness rate, ranking 38th out of 38.
+In 2023, the childlessness rate (TCR) in Cyprus stands at 28.5%, representing a slight decrease of 0.9 percentage points from 2022.
+The trend over the last five years shows a decline, with the average from 2019 to 2023 at 29.5%.
+Compared to the 1990s average of 36.0%, this marks a reduction of roughly 7.5 percentage points.
+Notably, Cyprus currently holds the lowest childlessness rate both globally and within Europe, ranked 38 out of 38 worldwide and 31 out of 31 among European countries.

 | Year | TCR | Year | TCR |